Super-Protocol/docs/docs/developers/deployment_guides/llm/index.md

 ### 1. Prepare and launch Tunnel Server

-The process of preparing and launching Tunnel Server is described in the first section if [Deploy tunnels in Node.js with Tunnels](/developers/deployment_guides/tunnels/manual_run/#prepare-and-deploy-tunnel-server) guide.
+The process of preparing and launching Tunnel Server is described in the first section of [Deploy tunnels in Node.js with Tunnels](/developers/deployment_guides/tunnels/manual_run/#prepare-and-deploy-tunnel-server) guide.
 Please refer to it for more details.
 ### 2. Prepare Tunnel Client data

 To deploy Tunner Client successfully, you will need to prepare configuration, server files and `server.js` file.